Kent County, Michigan: Air service

 Commercial air service to Grand Rapids is provided by Gerald R. Ford International Airport (GRR).
-Previously named Kent County International Airport, it holds Grand Rapids' mark in modern history with the United States' first regularly scheduled airline service, beginning July 31, 1926, between Grand Rapids and Detroit.
+Previously named Kent County International Airport, it holds Grand Rapids' mark in modern history with the United States' first regularly scheduled airline service, beginning July 31, 1926, between Grand Rapids and Detroit at the former location.

 Bus service

-Public bus transportation is provided by the Interurban Transit Partnership, which brands itself as "The Rapid."
-Transportation is also provided by the DASH buses: the "Downtown Area Shuttle."
-These provide transportation to and from the parking lots in the city of Grand Rapids to various designated loading and unloading spots around the city.
+Public bus transportation is provided by The Rapid, which serves 9 municipalities in Kent County.
+The Rapid operates 23 routes, including the Silver Line, Laker Line, and DASH (Downtown Area Shuttle) services.

 Railroad

 Amtrak provides direct train service to Chicago from the passenger station via the Pere Marquette line.
-Freight service is provided by CN, CSX Transportation, and by a local short-line railroad, the Grand Rapids Eastern Railroad.
+Freight service is provided by CSX Transportation, and by local short-line railroads, the Grand Rapids Eastern Railroad, Grand Elk Railroad, Marquette Rail and the Coopersville & Marne.
+GR and MQT operate under the ownership of Genesee and Wyoming while GDLK is operated by Watco Companies.
+CPMY is independent, and focuses more on their excursion service between their namesake cities in Ottawa County than on their small freight business in Kent.